raafat-hantoush/IH_RH_DA_FT_MAR_2022/Setup_Instructions/API_Spotify/Instructions.md

 - **spotipy**, an API wrapper library to conveniently access the Spotify API in Python.
 We need that towards middle of the week.
 Install via ```conda install -c conda-forge spotipy```

 - **A spotify account**.
 Not a paid one.
 A free one will be just fine.
 Although you can use your existing one, if you already have one.
+Nontheless, It is better to have seperate spotify developer account and not using your normal spotify account.

 In order to get access to the Spotify API (on Wednesday I think), we need to get our own ```client_id``` and ```client_secret``` (never share these with anyone and don't upload it to github.
 You can reset the secret though, if you have accidentally published it).
 To get it, go to [developer.spotify](https://developer.spotify.com/dashboard/login) , login with your account credentials, accept the terms of conditions.
 In the following click on "create an app".
 Give it a name, check that you understand the TOS.
 That green rectangle that now appears is your app (see screenshots).
 Click it, and in there you need to copy your client_id and client_secret.